viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 First, configure the components of your robot.

 {{< alert title="Info" color="info" >}}
-If you are using different _models_ of hardware, adjust your configuration accordingly.
+If you are using different hardware, configure them according to the instructions for each [component](/components/).
 {{< /alert >}}

-{{expand "Click to see how we configured our LEO rover" %}}
+{{% expand "Click to see how we configured our LEO rover" %}}

 {{< tabs >}}
 {{% tab name="Config Builder" %}}